bacalhau-project/docs.bacalhau.org/docs/examples/data-ingestion/s3-to-ipfs/index.md

 -- /bin/bash -c 'python3 extract.py https://noaa-goes16.s3.amazonaws.com/  /inputs'
 ```

-- Before running the command below, replace the following:
+- Before running the command above, replace the following:

     - `-u  https://noaa-goes16.s3.amazonaws.com/`: we replace the placeholders with `noaa-goes16` which is the name of the bucket we want to extract URLs from